cool-RR/shpaml/README.markdown

 FOR DJANGO 1.2+

-Shapml Loader wraps other loaders (like the caching loader)
+Shapml Loader wraps other loaders (like the filesystem loader)

     TEMPLATE_LOADERS = (
         ('shpaml.Loader',